Announcements and News

-To be competitive for selection by a School of Clinical Laboratory Science, students are expected to earn a minimum overall grade point average of 2.8 and a minimum grade point average of 2.8 in required math and science courses.
-Offers for clinical site
+To be competitive for selection by a School of Medical Technology, students are expected to earn a minimum overall grade point average of 2.8 and a minimum grade point average of 2.8 in required math and science courses.
+Offers for clinical site placement

-Each School of Clinical Laboratory Science also has a policy for determining academic good standing in the clinical year courses.
-Details about academic policies are available from the Schools of Clinical Laboratory Science.
+Each School of Medical Technology also has a policy for determining academic good standing in the clinical year courses.
+Details about academic policies are available from the Schools of Medical Technology.

 All pre-clinical courses required by IUP must be completed before progressing to the certificate year.

-Each School of Clinical Laboratory Science provides prospective students with application packets and handbooks specifying additional requirements for clinical placement.
+Each School of Medical Technology provides prospective students with application packets and handbooks specifying additional requirements for clinical placement.
 Typically, these requirements include

-Details about these and other requirements and associated fees are available from the department office and the Schools of Clinical Laboratory Science.
+Details about these and other requirements and associated fees are available from the department office and the Schools of Medical Technology.

-During the clinical year, students pay tuition and fees directly to a School of Clinical Laboratory Science.
+During the clinical year, students pay tuition and fees directly to a School of Medical Technology.
 Costs vary among the affiliating schools.
-During the clinical year, IUP bills the student each semester for a $32 registration fee.
+During the clinical year, IUP bills the student each semester a nominal registration fee.